erickhun/blog/content/post/setup-your-ethereum-node--geth-ropsten-test-network.md

   sleep 10
 done
 ```

 You can then come back few hours later without worrying if the sync went well :)
+Also, having `geth` that keep exiting might be a sign that oyu do not have enough memory.
+I recommend at least 2GB.

 ### (optional) Step2.2: Check the progress of the sync